Patrick Fiori: Further successes (2000–present)

-In 2010 he released L'instinct masculin.
+In 2010, he released L'instinct masculin.
 It included the single "Peut-être que peut-être" with lyrics and music by Jean-Jacques Goldman.
 The album also included "À la vie!", "Dieu qu'elle était belle!" and a collaboration with Johnny Hallyday in "Je viendrai te chercher".
-The album was accompanied by three tours one acoustic in small venues, one electric in various Le Zénith French venues and one in big venues.
+The album was accompanied by three tours: one acoustic in small venues, one electric in various Le Zénith French venues and one in big venues.
 In 2011, he released a live album recorded at Marseille's Dôme.
 The concert was available on CD and DVD.

 In 2014, he released the album Choisir with a Valentines release of "Elles" written and composed by Goldman.
 The album had collaborations with Bénabar, Ariane Quatrefages, Robert Goldman, Jacques Veneruso, Eric Chemouny and Patrick Hampartzoumian.
 It was certified platinum.
 Patrick Fiori toured with a hundred dates between October 2014 and December 2015, appearing again at Le Zénith of Paris and at the Paris Olympia.

 In 2015, he took part in a Corsican musical project Corsu Mezu Mezu containing 16 Corsican-based songs.
-He reinterpreted three songs in album, "Corsica" with Patrick Bruel accompanied by a music video, "Ci hè dinù" with Chjami Aghjalesi and "Ô Corse île d'amour" with Antoine Ciosi.
+He reinterpreted three songs in the album, "Corsica" with Patrick Bruel accompanied by a music video, "Ci hè dinù" with Chjami Aghjalesi and "Ô Corse île d'amour" with Antoine Ciosi.

 In September 2017, he released his tenth album Promesse with the single "Où je vis" from the album.
 It contained two collaborations with Slimane and with French-Comorian singer and rapper Soprano.
 The Soprano collaboration "Chez nous (Plan d'Aou, Air Bel)" written by Jean-Jacques Goldman was a tribute to immigrants to France, particularly the immigrant inhabitants of Air Bel, a suburb of Marseille.
-It was accompanied with a music video where Fiori's parents appear in roles of Armenian immigrants.
+It was accompanied by a music video where Fiori's parents appear in roles of Armenian immigrants.
 Additional writing collaborations included Arianne Quatrefages, Serge Lama and Ycare.
-Fiori went on tour in the summer of 2018 interpreting the album.
+Fiori went on tour in the summer of 2018, interpreting the album.

 He has collaborated with a great number of artists.
 In addition to artists mentioned above, we can add Gérard Lenorman, Zucchero, Chico and the Gypsies, Anne Etchegoyen.

 In 2015, he was a coach in season 2 of the French version of The Voice Kids joining Jenifer and Louis Bertignac.
 Jane, the finalist from his team won the season.
 In 2016 he was invited again to coach for season 3 alongside Jenifer and M. Pokora.
 He has since remained as a coach after that, making him the longest serving coach in the history of The Voice Kids.
 The winners of Seasons 4, 7, 8 and 11 were also members of his team.